- November 9, 2012

 About

-- Some levels are overly difficult, requiring trial and error that can detract from the overall enjoyment.
+- Some levels are overly difficult and require memorization, leading to frustration and a trial-and-error gameplay style that can detract from the overall enjoyment.

 “The gameplay itself is smooth; every liquid has a different consistency and mechanic that keeps the game from becoming boring.”